 NEA Working Group on Public Communication of Nuclear Regulatory Organisations (WGPC)

-26-28 September 2011 - The WGPC held a special meeting to follow up on lessons learnt from the Fukushima Daiichi accident and to prepare for a Crisis Communication Workshop to be held in Madrid on 9-10 May 2012.
+26-28 September 2011 – The WGPC held a special meeting to follow up on lessons learnt from the Fukushima Daiichi accident prepared for a Crisis Communication Workshop held in Madrid on 9-10 May 2012.

 International meetings on remediation and restoration of environments

 3-4 February 2012 – The NEA co-organised two days of international meetings on The Experience and Technology of Russia, Ukraine and Other CIS Countries on Remediation and Restoration of Environments.
 The meetings provided opportunities for experts from zones most affected by the Chernobyl accident to share best practices in managing contaminated land.

 International Symposium on Decontamination held in Fukushima, Japan